Source: Mathieu to join Chiefs for 3 years, $42M

 Former Texans safety Tyrann Mathieu intends to sign a three-year, $42 million deal with the Kansas City Chiefs, a league source told ESPN's Adam Schefter.

-Mathieu, 26, joined the Houston Texans on a one-year, $7 million deal last offseason after he was released by the Arizona Cardinals just before the start of the new NFL year.
+The 26-year-old Mathieu joined the Houston Texans on a one-year, $7 million deal last offseason after he was released by the Arizona Cardinals just before the start of the new NFL year.
 He had been drafted by Arizona in 2013.

 Driven to be "one of the best safeties in this league," Mathieu, for the second consecutive season, played in all 16 games and tied his career high with 89 tackles.
 He also had three sacks, a fumble recovery and two interceptions.